vert-x3/vertx-examples/kotlin-example/README.md

 ./gradlew shadowJar
 ```

-The jar file can now be found in `./build/libs/app-shadow.jar` and deployed on your custom platform.
+The jar file can now be retrieved from `./build/libs/app-shadow.jar` and deployed onto your preferred platform.

 ### Heroku